tareksakakini/CliqueApp/TEST_CASES_1029.md

--- [UI - Minor] Make the top right profile picture clickable and take you to the settings tab -- [Design - Minor] Would be nice to make the attendees clickable to view their profile -- [UX minor] I need to check why sometimes the default time for the start time is not as refreshed
+-- [UI - Minor] Make the top right profile picture clickable and take you to the settings tab -- [Design - Minor] Would be nice to make the attendees clickable to view their profile -- [UX minor] I need to check why sometimes the default time for the start time is not as refreshed -- [Design - Minor] Some wrapping happens in the event details in the card at the top when the details are lengthy.
+Should figure that out
+-- [Design - Minor] Showing the duration of the event ...
+I should consider not only using hours and minutes but also days -- [Design - Minor] Would be good to fix the aesthetics of the "Not a user?
+Add by phone" button -- [Notifications - Minor] One issue observed is that invitees are not getting updates when outing details are changed or outing deleted

 ------------------------------------